You will need:

 Spoon lemon curd into ice cream with the ice cream maker running and continue to freeze for another 5-10 minutes.
 The curd will mix into the ice cream completely.

 I pretty much licked the jar and spoon clean.
-The great thing about making the lemon curd recipe on my blog is that is makes 2 cups.
+The great thing about making the lemon curd recipe on my blog is that makes 2 cups.
 That leaves you with an additional cup to spread on bread, toast, cakes, cookies or just eat with a spoon.
 It’s delicious.

 The texture is smooth, creamy, and dense like Italian Gelato.